 So for now, I forget about the royal icing and just simply use my buttercream icing.
 I quite like the simplicity of the buttercream on the sugar cookie and it tastes delicious.

 Here are a few ideas to decorate with buttercream icing.
 After baking the Christmas cookies, I added cornstarch to my recipe and kept the cookies to 1/4″ thickness.
 You can really tell the difference in the sharpness of the edges.

 How Many Cookies Does this Make?

-- With a 4″ cookie cutter, this recipe yeilds about 18 cookies.
+- With a 4″ cookie cutter, this recipe yields about 18 cookies.

 If you like this cookie recipe, you may like these recipes:

 - 2 teaspoons baking powder

 - 2 sticks cold cubed butter (226 g)

 - 1/2 cup white granulated sugar (90 g)